dhwanitjethava/AWS-Data_Architecture_1/README.md

 - Suffix: **.json**

 **7. Verify the event coming in when Lambda trigger**
 - **Note** - You have to write a code for testing lambda when we upload file in S3 bucket.
-Please refer GitHub.

 **8. For verification of Lambda trigger**
 - Upload file in S3 bucket.